Cerine-IT/Word-Puzzle/README.md

 - **JavaScript**: Game logic and interactions.

 ## Usage 🚀
-1. Copy & click on this link :
+1. Copy & paste this link into your web browser :
    ```sh
    https://cerine-it.github.io/Word-Puzzle/